JohnDeved/fasting-notes/README.md

 ## Positive side effects
 - [☑︎](https://www.dietdoctor.com/low-carb/ketosis#:~:text=Ketosis%20is%20a%20metabolic%20state%20in%20which%20your%20body%20uses%20fat%20and%20ketones%20rather%20than%20glucose%20(sugar)%20as%20its%20main%20fuel%20source.)
 In ketosis, Fat becomes the body's primary energy source.
-  - [☑︎](https://youtu.be/Dan8qtgQRi8?t=275)[☑︎](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8840718/#:~:text=Interestingly%2C%20the%20authors%20demonstrated%20improved%20performance%20in%20a%20working%20memory%20bi%2Dconditional%20association%20task%20that%20reflect%20prefrontal%20cortex%20(PFC)%20and%20hippocampal%20interaction) Fat is a "better" source of energy for the brain than glucose, which makes you more focused, able, and smarter.
+  - [☑︎](https://youtu.be/Dan8qtgQRi8?t=275)[☑︎](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8840718/#:~:text=Interestingly%2C%20the%20authors%20demonstrated%20improved%20performance%20in%20a%20working%20memory%20bi%2Dconditional%20association%20task%20that%20reflect%20prefrontal%20cortex%20(PFC)%20and%20hippocampal%20interaction) Fat is a good source of energy for the brain, which can even make you more focused.
 - [☑︎](https://www.dietdoctor.com/low-carb/ketosis#:~:text=Established%20benefits%3A-,Appetite%20regulation,-%3A%20One%20of) Fasting-induced Ketosis reduces ghrelin (appetite hormone), making you feel less hungry.
   - Video "[Intermittent Fasting & Hunger](https://www.youtube.com/watch?v=dFT2IKmwyfg)"
 - [☑︎](https://www.dietdoctor.com/fasting-affects-physiology-hormones#:~:text=salt%20and%20water.-,Growth%20hormone,-Growth%20hormone%20is) Fasting positively affects the growth hormone